n-elie7/alu-shell/basics/README.md

 This command is used to navigate back to the previous directory
 ## file command
 This command is used to show the type of the file
+## ls command
+This command is used to create soft links